edenartlab/sd-lora-trainer/README.md

 - the random initialization of the token embeddings has a relatively large impact on the final outcome, there are prob ways to reduce this random variance, eg CLIP_similarity pretraining.
 - Improve the img captioning by swapping BLIP for cogVLM: https://github.com/THUDM/CogVLM
+- it looks the like gpu-utilization is only like 65-70% during training: whats the bottleneck?
+Can we speed this up?

 Bugfixing:
 see msgs at: https://discord.com/channels/573691888050241543/1184175211998883950/1217550596878373037